 As the final segment of analysis, let me share the trend of TruStage Life Insurance.
 I used Google Trend to check how frequently “TruStage Life Insurance” is searched on Google over the past 7 years.
 Google Trend is a useful tool to measure the interest of people.
 The more frequently people search on Google, the more popular or trendy it is.
 The Google Trend (may not visible on a mobile phone) of the product below shows that people have increasingly shown an interest in this simple life insurance over that period.

-Please note that the trend is from the U.S. If I divide it by state, we can see that the largest interest came from Louisiana.
+Please note that the trend is from the U.S. If I divide it by state, we can see that the largest interest came from Alabama.

-If you click the list icon at the bottom right, you will be able to see the state rank.
-The second biggest state is Alabama followed by Louisiana, Georgia, and Tennessee.
-Maybe you are one of these states?
+The second biggest state is Alabama followed by South Carolina, Louisiana, and Georgia.
+Maybe you are from one of these states?

 My customer reviews’ analysis revealed that most of the actual customers have had a positive experience with their service and product.
 According to the comparison with the market average, it seems that their biggest strength is a simple process that does not require a medical exam and approves within 10 minutes.
 Since their premium might not be favorable to you, you need to consider your situations and think what’s right for you.